 Many laser surgical options have been tried out for the prostate but none has been successful.
 Nowadays,

-not efficient as T.U.R.P.
-Also, it is a lengthy surgery as compared to T.U.R.P. and it causes a lot of
+efficient as T.U.R.P.
+Also, it is a lengthy surgery as compared to T.U.R.P. and it causes a lot of dysuria

-dysuria post-operatively.
-Many times, there is no resected prostate tissue available for histopathological
+post-operatively.
+Many times, there is no resected prostate tissue available for histopathological examination.

 This is a novel surgery that is an improved version of the standard T.U.R.P. surgery and it makes the surgery for

 the prostate very safe.
 In this procedure, no electric current passes through the body and there are negligible

 chances of T.U.R. syndrome.
 There is much less bleeding during the procedure and the recovery time is shorter.
 The

 operating time is also comparatively shorter.
 Hence, it can be performed in patients with small and medium-sized

 prostate glands.
 It is much safer in high-risk patients and even in patients with heart pacemakers.
 It is cheaper

 than Holmium Laser Surgery and thus has the advantages of both T.U.R.P. and Holmium Laser Surgery.
 Bipolar

 T.U.R.P. is thus considered to be the platinum standard surgery for the prostate.